Xyedo/Xyedo/README.md

   <img height="154" src="https://github-readme-stats.vercel.app/api/top-langs/?username=xyedo&layout=compact&theme=react&langs_count=6" />
 </div>

-Trust me i wrote more typescript and Go in private repo 😁
 <!---
 Xyedo/Xyedo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.